-- I'm going to leave it as autocomplete.
+- leave as autocomplete

-- I'm going expose this filter to visitors
+- expose this filter to visitors

 Head back over to content and media, and now you will notice that we've got two media tabs here.
 We could fix that in a little bit I just wanted to get through it quickly.